 Peter Mac has Australia's largest specialist radiation therapy centre, offering world-class radiation therapy and the latest training and equipment to deliver the best available treatment to our patients.

 The Peter Mac research education program provides excellence in research training and support for all laboratory and clinician research students as they develop expertise in new technologies, and help drive new discoveries that lead to changes in research knowledge and clinical practice.

-The Australian Cancer Survivorship Centre (ACSC) – a Richard Pratt legacy – supports professional development and learning opportunities for healthcare professionals who provide care to cancer survivors.
+The Australian Cancer Survivorship Centre, a Richard Pratt legacy (ACSC) supports professional development and learning opportunities for all healthcare professionals who care for cancer survivors.